MarcoJiralerspong/dpyd/README.md

     - `NHOMALT`: nhomalt from gnomAD.
     - `LOF`: LOF from gnomAD.
     - `INESSS`: `'True'` if VAR_ID in `['1-97915614-C-T', '1-97547947-T-A', '1-97981343-A-C', '1-98039419-C-T']` else `'False'`
+    - `ALL_FUNCT-STATUS`: Status provided by CPIC if found, else `'NA'`
     - `CLIN_SIG`: CLNSIG from ClinVar if found, else `'NA'`.
     - For each population in `["eas", "afr", "amr", "asj", "sas", "nfe", "fin"]`, `AC_pop`, `AN_pop` and `NHOMALT_pop` from gnomAD.
     - `TRANSCRIPT`: Using the VAR_ID, query the variantvalidator.org API and get the (:c.) transcript.
  - Filter the dataframe by only including variants whose `FILTER` is `NONE`.
- - Split the filtered dataframe into three distinct dataframes:
+ - Split the filtered dataframe into four distinct dataframes:
     - INESSS variants which only includes those specified by INESSS.
+    - CPIC variants which have "No function" or "Decreased" for `ALL_FUNCT_STATUS`
-    - CLINVAR variants which have a "Likely pathogenic", "Likely pathogenic/pathogenic" or "Pathogenic" CLIN SIG .
+    - CLINVAR variants which have a "Likely pathogenic", "Likely pathogenic/pathogenic" or "Pathogenic" `CLIN SIG`.
-    - LOF variants which have "HC" or "LC" for LOF.
+    - LOF variants which have "HC" or "LC" for `LOF`.
  - Export the dataframes as .tsv files.